ENCODE-DCC/wgbs-pipeline/README.md

 ## Installation

-1) Git clone this pipeline.
+1. Git clone this pipeline.
     ```bash
     $ git clone https://github.com/ENCODE-DCC/wgbs-pipeline
     ```

-2) Install [Caper](https://github.com/ENCODE-DCC/caper), requires `java` >= 1.8 and `python` >= 3.6 .
+2. Install [Caper](https://github.com/ENCODE-DCC/caper), requires `java` >= 1.8 and `python` >= 3.6 .
 Caper is a python wrapper for [Cromwell](https://github.com/broadinstitute/cromwell).
     ```bash
     $ pip install caper  # use pip3 if it doesn't work
     ```

-3) Follow [Caper's README](https://github.com/ENCODE-DCC/caper) carefully to configure it for your platform (local, cloud, cluster, etc.)
+3. Follow [Caper's README](https://github.com/ENCODE-DCC/caper) carefully to configure it for your platform (local, cloud, cluster, etc.)
 > **IMPORTANT**: Configure your Caper configuration file `~/.caper/default.conf` correctly for your platform.

 ## Usage

-To verify your installation, you can run the following pipeline with a test data set using the following command:
+To verify your installation, you can run the following pipeline with a test data set by invoking the following command from the root of the cloned repository.

+> Note: this will incur some cost when running in cloud environments.

 ```bash
 $ caper run wgbs-pipeline.wdl -i tests/functional/json/test_wgbs.json